-- Ernst Edinger was never prosecuted and was able to keep the profits from his plunder at Birk Knowes.
+- Ernst Edinger was never prosecuted and was able to keep the profits from his plunder expeditions at Birk Knowes.

-- The other Germans were unaffected as well.
+- The other Germans who travelled with him were unaffected as well.

 - The site warden presumably received his 10% share from Edinger as they were good friends.
 He remained site warden for several years after the plunder and after SNH already knew he had supported Edinger.
 It took SNH until 1999 before he was released from his position.

 - Humboldt Museum.
 There was no legal action from SNH and the museum was able to keep all of the stolen fossils.

 - Scottish Natural Heritage.
-Despite stacking incompetence on top of incompetence, SNH as a whole suffered minimal loss of reputation as their part in the plunder was never made public (until now).
+Despite stacking incompetence on top of incompetence, SNH as a whole suffered minimal loss of reputation as their negligence was never made public (until now).

 - SNH Head of Earth Sciences Alan McKirdy.
 While he provided the site warden with the oral permit that took away any chance of prosecuting Edinger or launching a legal case against the Humboldt Museum, McKirdy was later promoted to a high position within SNH.
 The irony of this is that, while he was the one who spread fake news about this affair to the media, the position he was promoted to was SNH Head of Information.

 - The land owner never got their stolen fossils back.